-Papers and proposals for sessions are invited for the joint APEBH 2019 and All-UC Group in Economic History conference.
-The organisers welcome proposals for contributions on the conference theme: “Decline and Rise: Asia since the Industrial Revolution” from any aspect in economic history.
-While submissions for papers or panels on the conference topic will be given preference, submissions to all topics in economic history are welcome.
+The Economic History Society of Australia and New Zealand (EHSANZ) invite papers and proposals for sessions of the Asia Pacific Economic and Business History (APEBH) Conference to be held at the Australian National University from February 13-15, 2020.
+The organizers welcome proposals for contributions on the conference theme, “Colonization and Indigenous Populations.”
+While submissions for papers or panels on the conference topic will be given preference, submissions on all topics in economic history are welcome.